fraunhofer-izi/geotag/README.md

   <next tag name ...>
 ```

+## Saving and Backups

+The output file is saved in an asynchronous thread after each tagging
+action by the user.
+There is no feedback on whether the detached thread
+successfully saved the file.
+If the user wants to make sure the latest
+information is saved, a synchronous save can be triggered with the
+key `s`.

+All tagging actions can be undone with the key `u`.
+However, if geotag is
+restarted, previous actions cannot be undone.
+To prevent
+any loss of information a backup of the output file
+and an appendix `.backup_<data and time>` is saved after every 10th
+action.
+The user can restore a backup by removing the appendix
+from the file name.
+Geotag will keep at most ten backups by removing
+the oldest backup if this number is exceeded.

 # Collaboration

 To work together in a team, it is recommended to use a unique tag file